 About Rocinante's Windmill

 Writers write with the minds of their readers in mind and vice-versa; elaborating the common mind of readers and writers is the purpose of a literary tradition.
-I believe that this is what makes reading and writing into topics of companionable conversation, and because this great purpose is pertinent no longer to the USA outside of a few specialized academic environments, Rocinante's Windmill is offered as a possibility for its recreation: writing, reading, and commenting done together and in common.
+I believe this is what makes reading and writing topics of companionable conversation, and because this great purpose is pertinent no longer to the USA outside of a few specialized academic environments, Rocinante's Windmill is opened as a possibility for its recreation: writing, reading, and commenting done together and in common.

-The site is conceived analogously to a public house in early-modern England that might also have served as a bookseller's point of sale.
+The site is conceived analogously to a public house in early-modern England that might have also served as a bookseller's point of sale.
 Robert Herrick, for example, advertised the publication of Hesperides this way:

 Hesperides: or, the works both human and divine of Robert Herrick Esq., London, Printed for John Williams and Francis Eglesfield, and are to be sold at the Crown and Marygold in Saint Paul's Churchyard.
 1648.